amarnani121/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >
-      ## Hey I’m a passionate software developer with a deep  interest in
+      ### Hello!
+I’m a passionate software developer with a strong enthusiasm
-      solving complex problems.
-With a focus on Python, I’m constantly striving to refine my coding skills and stay ahead of the curve in the world of tech.
+      for tackling complex problems.
+My primary focus is on Python, and I’m always looking for ways to enhance my coding skills and keep up with the latest trends in technology.
+I love what I do and am excited to continue growing in this ever-evolving field!

       I believe in the power of continuous learning and brain engagement, always